Congratulations on having been selected as an exchange student for the Polytechnic of Rijeka!

 1. Accommodation in Student Dormitories of the University of Rijeka

 All rooms have free Internet access.
-Life in Student Dormitories is organised on the basis of students' needs and requests, including very good standard of living, nutrition, cultural and sports events.
-The rooms are given to students on "first come first serve" basis.
+Life in Student Dormitories is organised on the basis of students' needs and requests, including a very good standard of living, nutrition, and cultural and sports events.
+The rooms are given to students on a "first come first serve" basis.

 2. Private accommodation

-After your arrival to Rijeka, visit the International Relations Office.
-You will get the list of agencies that organise student accommodation in private apartments.
+After your arrival in Rijeka, visit the International Relations Office.
+You will get a list of agencies that organise student accommodation in private apartments.
 Also, members of the Erasmus Student Network (ESN Rijeka) and your Erasmus buddies will assist you with finding the appropriate accommodation.

 AFTER YOUR ARRIVAL